jterrazz/package-logger/README.md

+*Hey there – I’m Jean-Baptiste, just another developer doing weird things with code.
+All my projects live on [jterrazz.com](https://jterrazz.com) – complete with backstories and lessons learned.
+Feel free to poke around – you might just find something useful!*

 # Package Logger

 A TypeScript-based logging utility designed with clean architecture principles, providing flexible and extensible logging capabilities for Node.js and React Native applications.